arvindkushwah9/FoodHiFood/README.md

 * Any external library for authentication except `bcrypt`
 * A pre-existing, externally created CSS/HTML design/template (however, you may use [Bootstrap](http://getbootstrap.com/), [Zurb Foundation](http://foundation.zurb.com/), etc. )

-### Getting Started

-1. One team member creates a repository named "dinner_dash"
-2. Add the other team members as collaborators
-3. Add your project to Waffle.io
-4. Configure [Hound](https://houndci.com/) for style guide violations
-5. Configure [Skylight](http://docs.skylight.io/getting-started/) to monitor your app's performance
-6. Create issues for user stories
-7. Work on branches and use pull requests to review and merge code

 ## Base Expectations